Intelligent Automation (IA): A New Era of Innovation

 Q3.
 What are the Challenges Addressed by Intelligent Automation over Traditional Automation?

 Challenges give rise to innovation and intelligent automation is no different.
-Some business challenges created a demand for intelligent automation.
+Some business challenges created a demand for IA.
 Now, let’s see, how is going about resolving those challenges.

 · Changing Talent Demographics